If you can't beat 'em, join 'em. That philosophy works well in tax season, when you can use some tax payments to lower your IRS bill.

-For folks who itemize, allowable deductions include state and local income taxes or, for some filers, sales taxes paid throughout the year, along with real estate taxes, personal property taxes and intangible taxes on investments.
+For folks who itemize, allowable deductions on 2013 returns include state and local income taxes or, for some filers, sales taxes paid throughout the year, along with real estate taxes, personal property taxes and intangible taxes on investments.

 If you paid estimated taxes to your state revenue department, don't forget to add those amounts to the state income taxes that were withheld from your paychecks throughout the year.

 And taxpayers in California, New Jersey, New York, Rhode Island and Washington may deduct mandatory payments made to those states' disability and compensation funds.
 Employee contributions to private or voluntary disability programs are not deductible.

 Schedule A even offers itemizing taxpayers a catchall line (line 8) for "other" taxes.
 Here you can deduct occupational taxes or any foreign income taxes.

 Foreign taxes are not that unusual, especially for investors whose holdings include mutual funds that invest -- and pay dividend taxes -- overseas.
 If that's the case, you'll find the foreign tax amount in box 6 of the Form 1099-DIV that your fund manager has sent you.
 This amount may be worth more tax savings to you, however, as a credit on line 47 of your Form 1040.

 Keep an eye on Congress in 2014.
 The option to deduct state and local sales taxes instead of state and local income taxes expired on Dec.
 31, 2013.
 That option won't be available for taxpayers in future tax-filing seasons unless Congress once again authorizes the deduction.